-Throughout this degree, you will acquire advanced engineering skills and the forward-thinking and entrepreneurial skills employers are looking for through the pursuit of specialised study.
+This course enhances your research, technical and problem-solving skills, and ability to design and professionally implement engineering projects as part of a team.
+You will acquire advanced engineering skills and the forward-thinking entrepreneurial skills employers are looking for through the pursuit of specialised study.

-This course is designed for those with a 3-year undergraduate degree; or membership of Engineers Australia (Engineering Technologist) or equivalent professional body.
+This course is designed for those with a three-year undergraduate degree; or membership of Engineers Australia (Engineering Technologist) or equivalent professional body.

 This course is approved by the University under the Higher Education Standards Framework.

 - Australian Qualifications Framework (AQF) recognition

 The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.